HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

 The statistics in this section are all based on the _transfer size_ of a page and its resources.
 Not all resources on the web are compressed before sending, but if they are, this analysis uses the compressed size.

-### Page Weight
+### Page weight

 Roughly speaking, mobile sites are about 10% smaller than their desktop counterparts.
-The majority of the difference is due to mobile sites loading less image bytes than their desktop counterparts.
+The majority of the difference is due to mobile sites loading fewer image bytes than their desktop counterparts.

 #### Mobile